 Use this action when you want to POST form data from your lightbox to your own server.
 The data will be sent as application/x-www-form-urlencoded content type to the URL endpoint that you specify.
 Typically, you’ll connect the HTTP POST action to the right of the Display Popup action.
 When you do, the form fields from your selected lightbox in the Display Popup action will automatically appear as selection options in the HTTP POST action.
 You can also add more parameters and values.
 For example, suppose you have set the lightbox to only appear from a specific referred URL.
 You can then pass the referred URL as a parameter value to your system.

 The Subscribe Contact action together with the Display Popup action is one compelling reason why Maropost for Marketing's Acquisition Builder is a better solution than any 3rd-party.
-The lightbox form data goes directly into your Maropost Marketing Cloud account.
-You don’t have to worry about integrating Maropost Marketing Cloud with your 3rd-party provider.
+The lightbox form data goes directly into your Maropost for Marketing account.
+You don’t have to worry about integrating Maropost Marketing with your 3rd-party provider.
 It’s all built-in to the platform.

-Here is where you will map the form fields from your lightbox form to the custom fields that you’ve created in your Maropost Marketing Cloud account.
+Here is where you will map the form fields from your lightbox form to the custom fields that you’ve created in your Maropost for Marketing account.
 You will also specify which list(s) you want to subscribe the new contact to.

 Connect the Subscribe Contact action to the right of the Display Popup action.
 When you do, the form fields from your selected lightbox in the Display Popup action will automatically appear as selection options in the Subscribe Contact action.